destel/rill/README.md

 func printValuesFromDB(ctx context.Context, urls []string) error {
     ctx, cancel := context.WithCancel(ctx)
-    defer cancel() // In case of error, this ensures all http and redis operations are canceled
+    defer cancel() // In case of error, this ensures all http and DB operations are canceled

     // Convert urls into a channel
     urlsChan := rill.FromSlice(urls, nil)